top of page

 Somewhere along the way, leadership convinced us that being strong meant being able to carry more.

-But carrying more isn't always strength.
+But carrying more isn't always a sign of strength.

-Sometimes it's simply carrying too much.
+Sometimes, it simply means carrying too much.

-I was there spending time with my aging mom.
+I felt this weight recently while visiting Germany.
+I was there to spend time with my aging mom.
 Physically, I was present.
 But mentally?

-My mind kept getting pulled back to work.
+My mind kept drifting back to work.

 Open items.